wp-plugins/wp-grins-ssl/readme.txt

 If you're using Google Pagespeed, be careful how much you concatenate JS and CSS.
 It's complicated.

-= Three of my smilies look 'weird' =
+= Some of my smilies look 'weird' =

 Are you on WordPress 4.2 or higher?
 You're probably using emoji.
-There are three smilies that (for some reason) don't have emoji and default to images.
+There are four smilies that (for some reason) don't have emoji and default to images.
 This isn't our fault, it's Twitter.
 See [Twemoji issue #59](https://github.com/twitter/twemoji/issues/59) for more information, but eventually this will be fixed in WP core itself.
 At that time, this plugin should magically fix itself.

 = Why did this start with version 2? =
 Because the previous fork-source was 1.0, and this is really just an extension of all that work.
 Wanted to keep Ronafly's credits up in there!